 Guider, a professional photographer, has created images of every point in the thousand-mile trip from a platform just a few feet above the waterline of three of Tennessee’s most notable rivers.

-Jeff Sellers, director of education & community engagement at the Tennessee State Museum, Nashville, TN
+Jeff Sellers, director of education and engagement at the Tennessee State Museum

 Black Faces along the Cumberland River Basin

-A Cherokee perspective on the founding of Nashville and the late 18th Century
+A Cherokee Perspective on the Founding of Nashville and the Late Eighteenth Century

 Albert Bender, Cherokee activist, historian, political columnist, and reporter